pytorch/ao/torchao/prototype/fp6_llm/README.md

 # FP6-LLM

 This is a FP16 x FP6 mixed matmul kernel optimized for io bound workloads per [FP6-LLM](https://arxiv.org/abs/2401.14112).
 The actual CUDA kernel is located under [csrc/cuda/fp6_llm/](../../csrc/cuda/fp6_llm/).
-This module provides helper functions to quantize FP32 weights to FP6 and facility to convert an existing model to FP6.
+This module provides helper functions to quantize FP32 weights to FP6 and facility to convert existing models to FP6.

 ## Usage